Introduction to Principal Component Analysis

 Properties of Principal Component Analysis

-Following are the list of properties that are PCA possess:
+Following is the list of properties that PCA possesses:

 - It transforms high dimensional data set into a low dimension before using it for training the model.

-- Principle components of PCA are the linear combinations of the original features, the eigenvector found from the covariance matrix satisfies the principle of least square.
+- Principle components of PCA are the linear combinations of the original features; the eigenvector found from the covariance matrix satisfies the principle of least squares.

 Advantages of Principal Component Analysis